 Well, Shana, for your information, if I had a little help around here, like with cooking?
 And doing the laundry?
 Maybe I’d have more time for the ezine and solving cases!

 Well, Mom, as you can see, I’m busy!

 Shana, here’s an idea, maybe I can put you up for adoption.
-(Needed: Good home for 19-year-old; must have internet, cable and pizza….)
+(Needed: Good home for 19-year-old; must have internet and cable.)

 Aren’t there laws against child abuse?
 By the way, do we have a case for this month?

 Yes, can you come up with a fictitious name for our patient?

 It was the best I could come up with on short notice.